leahferrell/Stock-Index-Predictor/README.md

 D. Web and phone apps that get data from the web API will be created as examples.

-IV.
+## IV.
 Technical Details:

-IDE: Eclipse and Sublime
+IDE: Eclipse
-Testing: Not yet determined
+Testing: TBD
 Language:
 	Backend: Java (most likely), potentially: Python or Scala
 	Frontend: JavaScript, HTML, CSS